 Directs our language analytics efforts at Quantified Communications.
 Professor at University of San Diego, Ph.D. in Industrial and Systems Engineering and Design

-Performs client services, research, and product development at Quantified Communications.
-International business degree from University of New Mexico
+Performs client services, research, data journalism, and product development at Quantified Communications.
+International business degree from University of New Mexico.

 Since 2004, Kelly has directed the TED experience, including oversight and selection of all speakers.
 Kelly also runs TEDActive at TED Conferences.
 TED is the premiere global set of conferences, devoted to “ideas worth spreading” in the fields of technology, entertainment, and design

 Andy is the Vice President of Strategic Marketing at Cisco Systems.
 Previously, Managing Director for 18 years at BCG’s San Francisco office, Product Manager at Apple, Stanford MBA, and Princeton Engineering MS

 Davis is the Chairman of Quantified Self Labs, a Distinguished Scholar at MediaX at Stanford, and Co-chair of the President’s Circle of the National Academies in Washington DC.
 Davis previously co-led Cheskin, a design and research firm, for 30 years.

 Mark served as the Chief Strategy and Media Advisor to a former United States President and scores of political campaigns, corporations, and non-profits across the world.
 A frequent guest on National TV News Shows, Mark was previously on the faculty at Harvard Kennedy School and the Vice Chairman of Public Strategies.

 Cassandra has over 20 years of senior executive management experience in human resources, external affairs, and finance at AT&T (formerly SBC).
 She was previously the Vice Chair of Talent at Hill & Knowlton Global Communications Firm, and serves on multiple public and non-profit boards.